jwallnoefer/gym-teleportation/README.md

+**This is a standalone package for the Teleportation environment that is part of [SciGym](https://github.com/hendrikpn/scigym).
+In general I would recommend just using it via scigym instead.**

 ### Teleportation

 The task in this environment is for the agent to find a protocol that uses an already distributed entangled state to teleport an arbitrary quantum state, i.e. the agent should learn to reconstruct the well-known quantum teleportation protocol when provided with a universal gate set and quantum measurements.